suvov/VSStoreKit/README.md

 ![Icon][img0]

+VSStoreKit is an easy to use library that will abstract away making in-app purchases in your iOS app.
+Check out Example project and documentation.

 ## Example

 Example app is in the Example folder.
 It doesn't do much because we can't provide example purchases, but you should get the idea.